amishakov/wheat-kirby/README.md

 ## What is it?

 Wheat is the starter-kit used to bootstrap most of Calotte's projects.
 It's filled with common patterns and basic stuff you see all around the Web.
 It is an ever evolving project where we upstream everything we think could be abstracted and reused for futur projects.
 While we do our best to keep the site usable as-is, it is not meant as a "theme" you can just use out of the box.

 ## What you'll need

 Nothing fancy here.
-So once you have your favorite code editor in hands and a local environment running PHP 8.1, you are pretty much good to go.
+So once you have your favorite code editor in hands and a local environment running PHP 8.2, you are pretty much good to go.
 But here is our list of things and services we use from development to production.

 - VScode
 - Github
-- XAMPP of any PHP environment you like
+- XAMPP (or any PHP environment)
 - Node / npm
-- DigitalOcean for hosting
+- DigitalOcean (hosting)
 - Ploi.io for server, site and devOps.

 ## What's in it?